teklakeresztesi/teklakeresztesi.github.io/_posts/2025-03-27-sealed-classes.markdown

 <br/><br/>
 # The trick question

-But the question wasn't about the usage of sealed classes, all of the authState classes extended AuthState, except for one.
-In the heat of the moment I said that the code won't compile, since only abstract classes can be implemented, but then I tried it in VSCode and I didn't get an error, but the state looked like any of the other states.
+But the question wasn't about the usage of sealed classes, all of the authState classes extended AuthState, except for one, which implemented it.
+In the heat of the moment I said that the code won't compile, since only abstract classes can be implemented, but then I tried it in VSCode and I didn't get a compile error, instead the state looked like any of the other states.
 So what IS the difference between extends and implements in this case?

 {% highlight dart %}
 sealed class AuthState {}